purduedb/OpenAurora/README.md

-# OpenAurora: An Open-Source Cloud-Native Database System
+# An Open-Source Cloud-Native Database System

 Cloud-native databases are designed from the ground up to take the full advantage of the cloud infrastructure to provide a fully managed SQL database service in the cloud, i.e., database-as-a-service (DBaaS), to achieve the best elasticity, on-demand scaling, cost-efficiency, and etc. Examples include Amazon Aurora and Microsoft Socrates.
 However, a pain point is that existing cloud-native databases are all commercial products that are closed source.
 This prevents many possible optimizations from academia to improve and evaluate cloud-native databases.
-OpenAurora is an open-source version of Amazon Aurora, which is the first cloud-native OLTP database.
+This system's architecture is similar to Amazon Aurora, which is the first cloud-native OLTP database.
 Our hope is to provide an open platform for our database community to enable more research and optimizations in cloud-native database systems.

 ## Features
 * Resource disaggregation